Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

 We are tasked to implement a Game, that allows us to raise animals and allow for playing with 1-4 players.

-This is a work in development - most rules apply and will not change, but some additional rules can come to be implemented - Which is yet to be determined.

-This is the Sixth code draft structure and is a work in development.
+This is potentially the Final draft before a meeting with respective Teacher to verify the project.

 **RULES:**